 1. Hit the ground running both in the morning and at naptime

-Set everything up the night before, the hour before, whatever: just make sure that your laptop is on, the tablet is charged, snacks are accessible, you’re fed and ready to go the second a kid goes to sleep or you’re back at your desk once they’re out of the house.
+Set everything up the night before, the hour before, whatever: just make sure that your laptop is on, the big kids’ tablet is charged, snacks are accessible to them without your help, and that you’re ready to go the second a kid goes to sleep or you’re back at your desk once they’re out of the house.

-3. Meal prep with purpose
+3. Prep with purpose